-So that when I cash out in 5-10 years for a $200K-$300K profit, I have the option to downgrade to a HDB, fully pay it in cash, and have a multiple 6-figure sum saved for my retirement.
+I figured that if I sell in 5-10 years for a profit of $200K-$300K, I can use that money to fully buy a HDB in cash and have a multiple 6-figure sum saved for my retirement.

 But this is just my perspective as a parent.

 At the end of the day, there is no “one-size-fits-all” property for every family.

 It all boils down to what you prioritize the most.

 Is a bigger space the #1 priority?
 Or are you okay with sacrificing a large space and go for a property that would increase in value instead? (for your retirement fund, children’s university tuition, etc).

 There is no right or wrong here — it all depends on your desired end outcome and lifestyle.